PROTOPOROS X Tribute and Moments of Trip

 I then proceeded to have a look at the ship's indoor lounge area, which is located in the first deck of the accommodation superstructure.
 It also features dark lounge seats and the same small wooden tables as the ones found in the PROTOPOROS XIII.

-A view of the outdoor area of the second deck of the ship's accommodation superstructure, which features even more white chairs, which are undoubtedly able to allow all passengers to remain seated for the duration of each trip.
+A view of the outdoor area of the second deck of the ship's accommodation superstructure, which features even more white chairs, which easily allow all passengers to remain seated for the duration of each trip.

 The several chairs seen in one side of the second deck of the ship's accommodation superstructure.
 The latter additionally features the crew's cabins.
 The third deck, whose exterior is fully painted in black, features the bridge of the PROTOPOROS X.